Who will win? If you want a simple way to bet on football, learn to bet the moneyline.

 Tom Brady Under 35.5 Regular Season Passing Touchdowns -110

-One final chance to take a Tom Brady season-long prop bet?
+One final chance to take some Tom Brady season-long NFL prop bets?
 His participation in 2022 was ruled out for 39 days before he stepped back in to the league, but at 45 come the Super Bowl he must begin to fall away from leading the league’s passing yards, touchdowns and completions at some point.
 Shouldn’t he?

 The NFC South division should be a cake walk, but Brady’s passing efficiency isn’t quite in sync with the hugely impressive scoring rate.
 You need to go back to 2015 to find the last time Brady topped 35.5 touchdowns in New England and although he’s not fallen below 40 in Tampa Bay there’s enough doubts about his depth of receiving talent to side with the under.